s2gos-dev/s2gos-controller/docs/client-cli.md

 Execute a process in asynchronous mode.

-The processing request to be submitted may be read from a file given by `--request`, or from `stdin`, or from the `process_id` argument with zero, one, or more `--input` (or `-i`) options.
+The execution request to be submitted may be read from a file given by `--request`, or from `stdin`, or from the `process_id` argument with zero, one, or more `--input` (or `-i`) options.